Cognigy/Documentation/docs/en/docs/voicegateway/webapp/streaming.md

 # Streaming

+!!! danger
+    Starting from release 4.72, this feature is unavailable.
+We are currently working on enhancing its quality, and we will notify you once the feature becomes accessible.

 In the context of Text-to-Speech (TTS), _streaming_ technology enables instant speech responses from voice agents, creating a more seamless and natural conversational experience for users.

 ## Traditional TTS vs. Streaming TTS